Trying to Prevent Evictions One Door Knock at a Time

 “I just think they’re trying to push me around,” Hawkins said.

-Hawkins said he checked and found he wasn’t eligible for Cleveland’s Right to Counsel program because he doesn’t have a child in the home.
-Powaski recommended he still call the Legal Aid Society to get advice on his situation, noting that DSA couldn’t provide legal advice.
+Hawkins said he checked and found he wasn’t eligible for Cleveland’s right to counsel program because he doesn’t have a child in the home.
+Powaski recommended he still call the Legal Aid Society to get advice on his situation, noting that the DSA couldn’t provide legal advice.